 |Pomeroys Pistol (2008)|

-By tenaciously holding off a challenge from favored Anneau d’Or in the homestretch, Thousand Words earned 10 qualification points for the 2020 Kentucky Derby.
-But does he have the stamina to negotiate 1 1/4 miles on the first Saturday in May?
+It’s clear Thousand Words boasts talent and determination in healthy doses.
+He’s also shown versatility, winning with a wide variety of running styles.
+But does he have the stamina to negotiate 1 1/4 miles on the first Saturday in September?
 That’s the real million-dollar question.

 On the one hand, the top half of Thousand Words’ pedigree is loaded with classic stamina.
 Sire Pioneerof the Nile placed second in the 2009 Kentucky Derby (G1) and sired 2015 Triple Crown champion American Pharoah.
 Grandsire Empire Maker was runner-up in the 2003 Kentucky Derby and winner of the Belmont Stakes (G1).
 Great-grandsire Unbridled won the 1990 Kentucky Derby and ran second in the Preakness (G1).
 You can’t ask for a more Triple Crown-oriented sire line.